alypse/bitquery-api-transfers/README.md

 2. Edit config_dummy.json to add API credentials, predefined address and filter currencies
 3. Rename config_dummy.json >> config.json
 4. pip install pyinstaller
-5. pyinstaller --onefile getTransactions.py
+5. pyinstaller --onefile get_transactions.py
-6. run getTransactions.exe
+6. run get_transactions.exe
 7. Select or input ETH address
 8. Select or input ETH/Tokens
 9. CSV file will be output to the script directory with the last four characters of the target address, and the script